layline-io/layline-doc/docs/assets/connections/asset-connection-ftp.md

 ## Potential problems

-::: warning Can't find what you are looking for?
+:::note Can't find what you are looking for?
 Please note, that the creation of the online documentation is **Work-In-Progress**.
 It is constantly being updated.
 Should you have questions or suggestions, please don't hesitate to contact us at support@layline.io .
 :::